256HODL/lnd_macos/README.md

 ```
 lncli newaddress p2wkh
 ```
-This will output a main-chain wallet address you can sends sats to.
+This will output a main-chain wallet address which you can sends sats to.

-Any bitcoin sent to these addresses will now show up in the commmand:
+Any sats sent to these addresses will now show up in the commmand:

 ```
 lncli walletbalance